-Weekend Showcase: Rudolph Shines at Stages Theater Company
+Weekend Showcase: “Rudolph” Shines at Stages Theatre Company

-Stages Theater Company has performed this holiday classic on and off for ten years — and now, on the film’s 60th anniversary, they’re bringing it back for this holiday season.
+Stages Theatre Company has performed this holiday classic on and off for 10 years — and now, on the film’s 60th anniversary, they’re bringing it back for this holiday season.

 One of the actors for the children’s-based theater production, Takell Lee, said it well: “Everybody has their differences, and you should treat them like how you would want to be treated.”